Expensify/App/e2e/README.md

 # E2E performance regression tests

 This directory contains the scripts and configuration files for running the performance regression tests.
-These tests are called E2E tests, because they run the app on a real device (physical or emulated).
+These tests are called E2E tests because they run the app on a real device (physical or emulated).

 ![Example of a e2e test run](./example.gif);

 To run the e2e tests:

 1. Connect an android device.
 The tests are currently designed to run only on android.
 It can be a physical device or an emulator.

- 2. Make sure fastlane was initialized by running `bundle install`
+2. Make sure Fastlane was initialized by running `bundle install`

 3. Run the tests with `npm run test:e2e`.

 ## Performance regression testing